We’ve responded to some of the most commonly asked questions below. Can’t find what you’re looking for? Send us a question using out contact page.

 Work with government departments to develop, test, and sell solutions.

-The key activities include applying to projects, participating in an interview process, onboarding, establishing a scope of work, participating in the 16-week collaboration period, demonstrating their solution, closing projects, and selling solutions.
+The key activities include applying to projects, participating in an interview process, onboarding, establishing a scope of work, participating in the collaboration period, demonstrating their solution, closing projects, and selling solutions.

 What types of projects work for STIR?